Choosing A Massage Therapy Career Niche

 • No matter which social media outlets you use (many people use Facebook for promoting their business), talk about the niche in detail, benefits of the service, what types of medical issues it might help, and what the session would involve.

-• You could also go online and join a local forum or support group that deals with your new niche market.
+• You could also join a local forums or support groups that deal with your new niche market.
 For instance, with fertility massage, join fertility support groups and contact fertility specialists, health food stores, and other massage therapists who do not have training in this niche.

 • Search for physicians and other healthcare providers whose patients might benefit from your services.
 At some point, they may be prepared to offer you a job or office space in their practice.

 • Look for "niche" support groups (like Fibromyalgia or fertility) that meet at churches or community centers.
 Offer to speak at their meeting and hand out brochures and business cards.
-They too can pass the word to their physicians who may want to hire a massage therapist with your experience in their office.
+They too can pass the word to their physicians who may want to hire a massage therapist with your experience.